PyChina/weekly/content/Issue/issue-386.md

 - [PyGame: A Primer on Game Programming in Python](https://pycoders.com/link/2518/web)
     + REAL PYTHON

 Learn how to use PyGame.
 This library allows you to create games and rich multimedia programs in Python.
-You’ll see how to draw items on your screen, implement collision detection, handle user input, and much more!
+You'll see how to draw items on your screen, implement collision detection, handle user input, and much more!

 (`是也乎:`